Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 $$\mathbf{R}=\mathbf{I}-2 \left ( \mathbf{I} \cdot \mathbf{N} \right ) \mathbf{N}$$

-To use these vector equations in the same way as the ray transfer matrix, there need to be a matrix $$\mathbf{M}$$ such that:
+To use these vector equations in the same way as the ray transfer matrix, there need to be a matrix $\mathbf{M}$ such that:

 $$\mathbf{R} = \mathbf{M} \cdot \mathbf{I}$$